DropB1t/IntervalJoinBenchmarks/flink_benchmark/README.md

 ## Example
-``java -jar target/IntervalJoinBench-1.0.jar --rate 0 --sampling 100 --parallelism 1 1 1 1 --type su [--chaining] ``
+``java -jar target/IntervalJoinBench-1.0.jar --rate 0 --sampling 100 --parallelism 1 1 1 1 --type su -l -500 -u 500 [--chaining] ``

 In the example above, we start the program with parallelism 1 for each operator (Right Source, Left Source, Join, Sink).
+The interval range is computed as [timestamp-500, timestamp+500] in ms precision.
 Latency values are gathered every 100 received tuples in the Sink (sampling parameter) while the generation is performed at full speed (value 0 for the --rate parameter).
 Test will be performed with a synthetic dataset with uniform distribution (--type `su`).